Ivory Gull Faoileán Eabhartha Pagophila eburnea

-Distribution: The Laughing Gull is found in North, Cental and South America.
-It breeds year-round on the eastern coast of Mexico, and on the western coast of the three continents from North Carolina (USA) down to Venezuala including the Carribean.
+Global Distribution: The Laughing Gull is found in North, Central and South America.
+It breeds year-round on the eastern coast of Mexico, and on the western coast of the three continents from North Carolina (USA) down to Venezuela including the Caribbean.
 It also breeds seasonally on the eastern coast of the USA from North Carolina to Maine, wintering from Mexico down to Peru, and down to the mouth of the Amazon (Brazil).
 (Birdlife International)

-Four county records upto the end of 2013.
+Four county records up to the end of 2020.

 2006 Belgooly, adult, 31st May.